South Arabia during World War I

-The campaign in South Arabia during World War I was a minor struggle for control of the port city of Aden, an important way station for ships on their way from Asia to the Suez Canal.
+The campaign in South Arabia during World War I was a minor military campaign for control of the port city of Aden, an important way station for ships on their way from Asia to the Suez Canal.
 The British Empire declared war on the Ottoman Empire on 5 November 1914, and the Ottomans responded with their own declaration on 11 November.
 From the beginning, the Ottomans had planned an invasion of Britain's Aden Protectorate in cooperation with the local Arab tribes.
 The Ottomans had gathered in some strength on the Cheikh Saïd, a peninsula which juts out into the Red Sea towards the island of Perim.

 At the start of the war, the British had one force stationed in the Aden Protectorate, the Aden Brigade, which was part of the British Indian Army.
-In November 1914, an Ottoman force from Yemen attacked Aden, but was driven off by the Brigade.
+In November 1914, an Ottoman force from Yemen attacked Aden but was driven off by the Brigade.
 The last Ottoman troops surrendered in March 1919.

+Background

+Opening of the Front

+The Ottoman Empire had been engaged in a diplomatic and territorial rivalry in Yemen with Great Britain -which had occupied Aden in 1839- until 1914.
+This competition occasionally resulted in localized armed skirmishes.
+In March 1914, following a period of diplomatic negotiations, the two powers signed a boundary agreement.
+This treaty partitioned the Yemeni territories into Ottoman and British spheres of influence, a division that would largely define the region's political geography until the late 20th century.

+At the outbreak of World War I in August 1914, the Ottoman Empire and the British Aden Protectorate shared a direct land border.
+Given the strategic importance of the region, both administrations monitored the border closely.
+While the Ottoman Empire initially maintained a neutral stance, its subsequent entry into the war on the side of the Central Powers made a conflict in Yemen increasingly probable.

+Mahmut Nedim Bey, the last Ottoman Governor of Yemen, noted that the decision to initiate hostilities was made in consultation with Ali Sait Bey, commander of the VII Corps.
+Regarding the mobilization and the breach of the 1914 border agreement, Mahmut Nedim stated:

+Together with Ali Sait Pasha, we ascended Mount Jihaf, which commands the entire region.
+We then descended to Dhala, where we removed the local sheikh and appointed his brother, Abdulhamit, in his place.
+Finally, we reached the border and removed the frontier markers.